uzumaki1296/Android_Calculator/README.md

 # Android_Calculator

-Developed a Calculator application for Android using Java and XML.
+Developed a Calculator application for Android using Java and Android Studio.